reduxjs/redux/docs/recipes/ServerRendering.md

 const app = Express();
 const port = 8080;

-// Use this middleware to server up static files built into the dist directory app.use(require('serve-static')(path.join(__dirname, 'dist')));
+// Use this middleware to serve up static files built into the dist directory app.use(require('serve-static')(path.join(__dirname, 'dist')));

 // This is fired every time the server side receives a request